-This statement constitutes a slavery and human trafficking statement and is made pursuant to the California Transparency in Supply Chain Act and section 54 of the Modern Slavery Act 2015 (“MSA”) by Moog Inc. and its subsidiaries including but not limited to Moog Controls Limited and its subsidiaries as well as other Moog Inc., subsidiaries located in the UK and listed below (together “Moog UK”, “we”, “our” or “us”) for the year ended 30 September 2021.
+This statement constitutes a slavery and human trafficking statement and is made pursuant to the California Transparency in Supply Chain Act and section 54 of the Modern Slavery Act 2015 (“MSA”) by Moog Inc. and its subsidiaries including but not limited to Moog Controls Limited and its subsidiaries as well as other Moog Inc., subsidiaries located in the UK and listed below (together “Moog UK”) for the year ended 1 October 2022.

 Moog Inc. is a worldwide designer, manufacturer and integrator of precision motion control products and systems.
-Moog Inc. is the parent company of many subsidiaries, including Moog UK (together the “Moog Group”), that are currently divided into three segments-based operating groups:
+Moog Inc. is the parent company of many subsidiaries, including Moog UK (together the “Moog Group,” “we,” “our,” or “us”), that are currently divided into three segments-based operating groups:

 1. Aircraft Controls;